albertliumaster/albertliumaster.github.io/_pages/home.md

 </div>

 We are an experimental research group in the [Condensed Matter Physics and Materials Science Department]([http://www.physics.leidenuniv.nl](https://www.bnl.gov/cmpmsd/)) at [Brookhaven National Lab](https://www.bnl.gov/world/).
 We have the broad scientific goal of using light to both <b>interrogate</b> as well as <b>engineer</b> properties of quantum matter, ranging from materials with strong electronic correlations to nanoscale objects subject to quantum confinement.

 To this end, we utilize light sources across the electromagnetic spectrum (terahertz - ultraviolet) to implement optical "pumps" and advanced spectroscopies.
-A specialty of our lab is multidimensional coherent spectroscopy, an optical analogue of nuclear magnetic resonance (see [Research](research)).
+A specialty of our lab is <b>multidimensional coherent spectroscopy</b>, an optical analogue of nuclear magnetic resonance (see [Research](research)).

  **We are  looking for motivated Postdocs to join our team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**